 The classification of most MSB roadways is established in the Official Streets and Highways Plan (OSHP), and these classifications should be followed when designating a new project, unless a need for a higher classification is determined by the project's Traffic Analysis for the design year.
 Under no circumstances should a project be designed to a lower classification than the one established in the OSHP.
 When a new roadway without classification is proposed, it shall receive a classification from the MSB, based on projected traffic volume, origin and destination, and other considerations.
-An individual road may change functional classifications through its length according to differences in existing and projected traffic counts and anticipated use.
-The table below provides the classification to be used as a function of traffic volume.
+An individual road may change functional classifications through its length according to differences in existing and projected traffic volume.
 See section 1.4.3 for additional information.